allylavanda/allylavanda/README.md

 - 👋 Heyo!
 I’m allylavanda It's nice to meet you!
 - 👀 I’m interested in improving and honing my programming knowledge to make cool things!
-- 💞️ I’m looking to collaborate on Minecraft Plugins or Web Development
+- 💞️ I’m looking to collaborate on Java or Web Development
 - 📫 How to reach me allylavanda@aol.com
 - 🐧 Linux Enthusiast <3 :3